null-machine/limbus-company-roll-analyzer/index.md

 ## Rankings

-Sinners within S tier and A tier are deliberately ordered.
-In other tiers, sinners are grouped by affiliation first, and then ordered based on the average power of the affiliation.
-This is done to emphasize that not all ordering choices are equally significant.

 Units have badges that denote certain changes.

-__Cyan:__ This unit benefits significantly from technical prowess.
+__Blue:__ This unit benefits significantly from technical prowess.
 They may emphasize tempo control, resource management or clash redirection, causing them to degrade under autobattle and excel when getting the first action.

+__Red:__ This unit benefits significantly from resetting.
+They may rely on going first, drawing a certain skill or have a dicey mechanic, making them time-consuming to optimize.

+__Orange:__ This unit is reliant on synergies.
+They may be strongly associated with a team composition or debuff, often causing their prime state to greatly exceed their expected state.

 __Yellow:__ This unit has a notable general-use support passive.
 They may be impactful when taken but not fielded, especially with small teams or solos.
 Since rankings evaluate fielded performance only, this badge is fairly arbitrary.

-__Magenta:__ This unit benefits significantly from resetting.
-They may be reliant on turn order, drawing a certain skill or have a dicey mechanic, making them reliant on chance and time-consuming to optimize.

-__Red:__ This unit relies heavily on synergies.
-They may be strongly associated with a team composition or debuff, often causing their prime state to greatly exceed their expected state.

 __Green:__ This unit gains abnormally high power from UT4.
 A heavy investment cost is necessary for them to earn their rank.
 Certain UT4 EGOs may also be integral to their performance.

-__Blue:__ This unit's rank is highly contested.
-These sinners may excel in one aspect at a massive cost, resulting in a volatile rank that depends on what individuals value more.
+__Purple:__ This unit's rank is highly contestable.
+These sinners may excel in certain aspects at a massive cost to others, resulting in a volatile rank that depends on what individuals value more.
 Individuals should think and rank this unit themselves.

 ---